zanglmh/InfoRad_task/README.md

 # task

-InfoRad's task for data logging
+InfoRad's task using CSV files

 index.html is created by readCSV.py.
 It changes depending on what CSV file has been choose.